THE UNEXPECTED PATH TO PEACE

 To say I was struggling, was an understatement.

-The trauma of those years, took a toll on me and all aspects of my life.
-My relationships with my spouse, my friends, my family and with myself were all strained.
+The trauma of those years took a toll on me and all aspects of my life.
+My relationships with my spouse, my friends, my family, and myself were all strained.
 I no longer knew who I was or what I wanted.

-This is when I delved into intuitive, spiritual healing to help me process and move through the emotions I tried hiding from for so long.
-The grief, anger, shame, guilt, sadness, etc. I can honestly say it is what saved me from continuing to live an unconscious, inauthentic, passionless life.
+This is when I delved into intuitive, spiritual healing to help me process and move through the emotions I tried hiding from for so long—grief, anger, shame, guilt, sadness, etc. I can honestly say it is what saved me from continuing to live an unconscious, inauthentic, passionless life.

 It wasn’t easy, but slowly I was able to come out of the dark hole I was living in for so long.
-I realized that not only was I hiding from the difficult emotions, I was also hiding from joy, happiness, and fun.
+I realized that not only was I hiding from difficult emotions but also from joy, happiness, and fun.
 As I let go of the “picture perfect” idea of what my life “should” look like, I was able to live in the present, enjoy my life again, and find my path to peace.

-This was a huge awareness for me.
+This was a massive awareness for me.
 Once I stopped resisting and trying to control how my life unfolded, I was able to accept that life was not punishing me.
-Trauma, grief, loss, struggle is all a normal part of the human experience.
-I believe that my story, my experiences and the lessons I learn from them, are meant to be shared to help other women.
+Trauma, grief, loss, and struggle are normal parts of the human experience.
+I believe that my story, my experiences, and the lessons I learn from them, are meant to be shared to help other women.